GLab/glab.github.io/manuals/setup/tomato-ctl.md

 ### Starting and Stopping

 Once you have set up `tomato-ctl.conf`, you can simply start all containers by running `./tomato-ctl.py start`.
 To stop ToMaTo, run `./tomato-ctl.py stop`.
 To control individual services, you can use `./tomato-ctl.py backend_core start`, for example.
 To see more options, run `./tomato-ctl.py help`.

+You can use the `restart` command to stop and start a container.

+Due to Docker's internal linking, database container is a hard dependency for some modules to run.
+Thus, this container should be started first and stopped last.
+When using the `start` and `stop` commands for all modules, this is assured automatically.

+The status of a containers (all or individually, as with start and stop) can be requested by running `./tomato-ctl.py status`.
+For the backend modules, tomato-ctl will automatically perform a check whether the software has started.
+However, because `backend_accounting` may be compiled on startup, this check may fail on the first start.

+### Logs

+You can view the logs of a container by running `./tomato-ctl.py backend_core logs` (or another module). use `logs-live` to view live logs.

+### Shell

+You can attatch to a shell on the container by running `./tomato-ctl.py backend_core shell` (or another module).
+This will result in a mongodb session for the database container, and a bash shell on the other containers.

+### Backup

+To create or restore a backup of the database, you can use `./tomato-ctl.py backup SOMENAME` and `./tomato-ctl.py restore SOMENAME`.
+The backup is stored